5andr0/oryx-macro-hax/README.md

     .delay(50) // Delay for 50 ms
 ```

-Now just map the original 4 character macro to your newer, longer macro.
-See what's already in my-illicit-macros.ts for fuller examples.
+Now just map the original 5 character macro to your newer, longer macro.
+See what's already in my-macros.ts for fuller examples.

 ## 3. Run the post-processor